 How can we salvage the quarter (or year)?
-This is a common question among many CEOs this time of the year.
+This is a common question among many sales leaders and CEOs this time of the year.
 Depending on the results from Q1 and Q2, the question has already been asked.
 There’s a realization that ‘making the number’ will require a herculean effort.

 What plays out next in many companies is the Q4 shuffle.
 It’s the mad scramble that may cause more harm than good.
 Troops are assembled, marching orders given and sales madness is unleashed.
 Sure, this flurry of activity may have some immediate effect on the bottom line.
 However, what is the long-term fallout?
 Will you alienate customers and send them packing?

 The scenario described above is one indication that your sales strategy may not be aligned with buyer needs.
 Our research shows 58% of companies have this problem.
 When a sales team does not align their strategy to buyer needs, friction results.
 Buyers may have a great experience during the self-directed portion of the buyer’s journey.
 But once the sales team engages, the experience degrades substantially.